 My Summer Reading List

-Much to my husband’s dismay, I read each night before bed and, when the fancy strikes, with my morning coffee.
-Adam gets anxious (read: bored) when I have my nose in a book for too long, so I used his weekend away to get started on my summer reading list of books and embrace my inner-bookworm.
+Much to my Adam's dismay, I read each night before bed and, when the fancy strikes, with my morning coffee.
+He gets anxious (read: bored) when I have my nose in a book for too long, so I used his weekend away to get started on my summer reading list of books and embrace my inner-bookworm.

 From the quintessential beach reads to more serious memoirs, here’s a a peek at the 10 titles piled high on my nightstand.